Bracing for impact

 These indicators are organised into a framework covering investment, innovation and implementation.

-Within these pillars the Index analyses processes in labour markets, research, upskilling, coding communities, venture capital, national spending, education, infrastructure and more.
+Within these pillars the Index analyses processes in research, upskilling, coding communities, venture capital, national spending, education, infrastructure and more.

 This approach offers the most comprehensive picture of national capacity for artificial intelligence and surfaces an entirely new and unique data-set.